Rarst/composer-in-wp/content/recipe/site-stack.md

 In one command we have neat and nearly complete subdirectory install!
 The example package we used only lacks properly set up `wp-config.php` and `index.php` for complete WordPress site.

+#### Autoload

+Since our whole stack shares single Composer–driven autoload for classes — we need to include it into WordPress boot process.

+There is no native WordPress convention for autoload and in practice `wp-config.php` is most appropriate place to set it up.

+For example it might look like this at the top of `wp-config.php` (created at the root, one level above core subdirectory):

+    require __DIR__ . '/wp-content/vendor/autoload.php';

 ## Documentation Links

  - [package properties](http://getcomposer.org/doc/04-schema.md#properties)